Getting comfortable talking about tech

 And as I’ve started organising more events and finding speakers for meetups, I’ve realised that there are many more people who are also horrified at the thought of talking about tech in public.
 For example, there are so many people who write code every day but don’t feel comfortable talking about their code in public.
 I was definitely that person for a long time.

 Now, I think I might actually be at my most relaxed when I’m running workshops.
-So I wanted to write down some of things that have helped me in getting comfortable talking about tech (although hopefully some of the advice is also useful for non-tech talks!)
+So I wanted to write down some of the things that have helped me in getting comfortable talking about tech (although hopefully some of the advice is also useful for non-tech talks!)

 Five tips for talking about tech